Preserve trails are partially open – please read details here.

 Some sections of trails are currently closed due to new development.
 Trail re-routes and bridges are in the works.
 Download this trail map for a printable map of open trails.
 Please respect trail closure signs to avoid walking through homeowner yards.

-During this time hikers are directed to park at the Ecology Center parking instead of Hiker Parking.
+Hikers should park at the Ecology Center parking.
+The area referred to as Hiker Parking (formerly located elsewhere on Evergreen Circle) is permanently closed.
 Please park carefully to ensure that you are far enough off the road and to accommodate as many cars as possible.
-If the Ecology Center parking area is full, additional parking can be found at the Community Center.
+If the Ecology Center parking area is full, additional parking may be available at the Community Center or Golf Course, using the sidewalks to reach the Preserve.

 Highland Green is a private Active Adult Community that has both public and private areas.
 Though the trails and golf course are public – the roads are private, and courtesy and safety should rule the day when one is traveling through the community.